kyma-project/api-gateway/docs/user/tutorials/01-20-set-up-tls-gateway.md

   export GATEWAY=$NAMESPACE/httpbin-gateway
   ```

-## Set up a TLS Gateway in simple mode
+## Set Up a TLS Gateway in Simple Mode

 To create a TLS Gateway in simple mode, run: